 The minimum passing grade for this program is: C

-Students live in student residences at each university.
-Students buy meals directly from eating establishments on campus or in the local neighborhood.
+You will live in student residences at each university.
+You will buy meals directly from eating establishments on campus or in the local neighborhood.

 To learn more about the resources for students on campus and also for advice on how to request accommodations overseas, please visit the Georgetown Academic Resource Center’s website